darsain/grunt-tagrelease/README.md

 # grunt-tagrelease

+**This plugin is being deprecated in favor of [grunt-release](https://npmjs.org/package/grunt-release), and will be eventually unpublished.
+Please migrate.**

 Commit the changes and tag the last commit with a version from provided JSON file.
 If there is nothing to commit, the task will tag the current last commit.